How to Optimize for Google Near Me Searches

 - Claim all your Google My Business listings for all locations.

 - Make those listings as complete as possible, using all of the possible features.
-If you don’t have a video in your listing, a competitor probably does.
+If you don’t have a video in your listing, it’s likely a competitor does.

 - Encourage customers to post reviews.
 Google looks at not only the number of reviews but the regularity with which reviews are submitted.